KaluEmeKalu/afro_renaissance/DEPLOY.md

    - If the app fails to start, check the environment variables
    - If static files are missing, verify the collectstatic command ran successfully
    - If database errors occur, ensure migrations completed successfully
+   - If build fails, verify the build command is correctly set

 3. Deployment logs:
    - Review build logs for any dependency installation issues
    - Check runtime logs for application startup problems
    - Monitor database connection errors in the logs

+4. Build Command Issues:
+   - Ensure the build command is exactly as specified above
+   - Check that Dockerfile.do exists in the root of your repository
+   - Verify the Docker build command completes successfully
+   - Look for any Docker build errors in the logs